philippks/osmnames-sphinxsearch/README.md

 # Index storage space

-The service for full-text search SphinxSearch requires indexing a source data.
+The SphinxSearch full-text search service requires indexing of the source data.
-The index operation is required only for the first time or if source data has been changed.
+The index operation is required only for the first time or if the source data has been changed.
 This operation takes longer on a source with more lines, and requires more space storage as well.

 A demo sample data with 100 000 lines has **9.3 MiB gzip**-ed source data file and requires storage space of **133.8 MiB for the index** folder.
-The operation tooks in an average 15 seconds.
+The operation takes (on average) 15 seconds.

 The [full planet source data](https://github.com/OSMNames/OSMNames/releases/download/v1.1/planet-latest.tsv.gz) with 21 million lines requires storage space of **27.4 GiB for the index** folder.
-The operation tooks in an average 48 minutes.
+The operation takes (on average) 48 minutes.

-The index operation is done automatically if certain the index file is missing via the prepared script `sphinx-reindex.sh`.
-You can use this script to force index operation as well: `$ time bash sphinx-reindex.sh force`.
+The indexing is done automatically (if a particular index file is missing) via the `sphinx-reindex.sh` script.
+You can use this script to force run the index operation as well: `$ time bash sphinx-reindex.sh force`.